Now Available! The Complete Home Makeover Guide Tailored Specifically for Those With ADHD.

 Designate a box for items to be donated and let your child fill it up with unwanted toys.
 Explain the donating process to your child to help them understand why donating unwanted belongings is important.
 Talk about how the toys are going to other children who will appreciate and use them.

-This will make it easier for your child to depart with their toys and help them to understand the value of giving. if you want to, you could give your child an small incentive to let go of unwanted toys by offering some sort of treat for each full box of toys they donate.
-A few ideas are new book to read, a trip to the park or an ice cream cone.
+This will make it easier for your child to depart with their toys and help them to understand the value of giving.
+If you want to, you could give your child a small incentive for letting go of unwanted toys.
+For example, offer a treat for each full box of toys they donate.
+How about offering them a new book, a trip to the park, or an ice cream cone?

 4. Involve your child in making decisions.